Maureen220/Conspiracy_Theory_Final/README.md

 <img  src="images/Correlation_matrix_1.png"/>

 Our database contains the users and their features as the fact table.
-We have five dimention tables which calculate the average score for each of the five conspiracy theory types.
+We have five dimension tables which calculate the average score for each of the five conspiracy theory types.

 <img  src="images/ERD.png"/>